Neraverin/js-learning/README.md

-# js_learning
+# JavaScript Learning Repo
-My repo for tasks and experiments with JavaScript
+I use this repo to:
+- Save my JavaScript experiments
+- Save my results for exercises